In the aftermath of the 9/11 terrorist attacks in 2001, former heavyweight champion boxer Muhammad Ali paid a visit to New York City on

 Former heavyweight boxing champ Muhammad Ali visited the ruins of the World Trade Center on Thursday.
 When reporters asked how he felt about the suspects sharing his Islamic faith, Ali said, "Religions all have different names, but they all contain the same truths," adding, "I think the people of our religion should be tolerant and understand people believe different things."

 The quip about Hitler and religion sounds like something the public would expect the pithy and pugnacious Ali (a long-time adherent and defender of Islam) to make, but although the boxer supposedly uttered it in the presence of multiple reporters, no one wrote about it at the time he allegedly said it.
 Only weeks later, long after the quote had been circulating online, did newspapers start mentioning it — and even then not as something one of their reporters (or anyone else's) had actually heard Ali say, but as something they had been told he said:

 A friend sent an e-mail which related an unsubstantiated story about former heavyweight boxing champion Muhammad Ali visiting the ruins of the World Trade Center just days after the attack.

 When reporters asked how he felt about the suspects sharing his Islamic faith, Ali responded pleasantly:

 "How do you feel about Hitler sharing yours?"

-As a footnote, we should point out that the issue of whether or not Hitler was a believing Christian has been long debated.
+As a footnote, we should point out that the issue of whether or not Hitler was a believing Christian is still a subject of much debate.